The case of the disappearing Folder.jpg files

 cd [your music library] where

-is the path to the root of your library, as supplied to bliss.
-Here's how it appears
+[your music library] is the path to the root of your library, as supplied to bliss.
+Here's how it appears for me:

 Microsoft Windows [Version 6.1.7600] Copyright (c) 2009 Microsoft Corporation.
 All rights reserved.
 C:\Users\gravelld>cd C:\Users\gravelld\Music C:\Users\gravelld\Music>